 Using SMART employee performance goals

-SMART goalsare Specific, Measurable, Ambitious (yet attainable!), Relevant, and Time-bound.
-SMART goals allow your employees to develop a deep and precise understanding of the goal, its purpose, the way success will be measured, and the goal's connection to broader company priorities.
-It also creates a roadmap for scoping the work and drafting a plan of action.
+At Culture Amp, we encourage setting SMART goals.
+SMART goals allow your employees to develop a deep and precise understanding of the goal, its purpose, how success will be measured, and its connection to broader company priorities.
+Goals that meet the SMART criteria are:

 Example of a not-so-smart goal: Run 2x more webinars and increase attendance and satisfaction rates.

-Not specific: What does “running” mean?
+- Not specific: What does “running” mean?
 Is developing webinar content part of this goal?
-2x more than what period of time?
+2x more than what period?

-Not measurable: “Increase attendance and satisfaction rates” - by how much?
+- Not measurable: “Increase attendance and satisfaction rates” - but by how much?

-Not ambitious yet attainable: This goal might sound ambitious or attainable depending on how you look at it, but without specifying a baseline of hard numbers, this goal may be too vague to be motivating.
+- Not ambitious yet attainable: This goal might sound ambitious or attainable depending on how you view it.
+However, without specifying a baseline number, this goal may be too vague to be motivating.

 Example of a SMART goal: Plan and execute 4 customer education webinars by April 10th, with 25+ attendees and 80%+ satisfied/very satisfied rate for each webinar.

-Ambitious yet attainable: Let's assume that last year, the company executed 2 webinars with an average attendance of 18 people and an average satisfaction rate of 70%.
-In comparison, this new goal is challenging but likely attainable as long as the employee has proper resources and a strategy in place.
+- Ambitious yet attainable: Let's assume that last year, the company executed 2 webinars with an average attendance of 18 people and an average satisfaction rate of 70%.
+In comparison, this new goal is challenging but likely attainable as long as the employee has proper resources and a strategy.

 Goals that meet the SMART criteria are good examples of measurable goals for employees.
-Involving your direct reports in the goal-planning process enables them to have a stake in their professional development.
+Involving your direct reports in the goal-planning process gives them a stake in their professional development.
 It also expands their perspective to include the team's workflow and broader company objectives.

 5 uncommon types of employee performance goals examples

 If you’re browsing the web for employee performance goals examples, you’ll find many resources outlining goals that directly align with a broader practice or the overall organizational strategy.
-In fact, Rodgers & Hunter’s “Impact of management by objectives on organizational productivity" found that companies see a 56% increase in productivity when managers are involved in helping employees align their goals with the needs of the organization.
+In fact, Rodgers & Hunter’s “Impact of management by objectives on organizational productivity" found that companies see a 56% increase in productivity when managers are involved in helping employees align their goals with the organization's needs.

-When working with your direct reports to craft quarterly goals, it’s important to think of these other five performance goal types, which often get overlooked, especially in fast-growth periods.
+When working with your direct reports to craft quarterly goals, it’s essential to consider these five performance goal types, which often get overlooked, especially in fast-growth periods.

 1. Employee performance goal example for collaboration

-Go through the past 3 years of similar scripts with them and explaining the reasoning behind the updates we made
+- Go through the past 3 years of similar scripts with them and explain the reasoning behind the updates we made

-Sit on 3 calls with them in order to test it out
+- Sit on 3 calls with them to test the new script out

 Goals that aim to help colleagues achieve their goals or create a greater sense of wellbeing at work can encourage collaboration and social unity among teams.

 Collaboration at work has a direct impact on productivity, motivation, resilience, and performance.
 A few years ago, the Journal of Experimental Psychology published a study carried out by researchers at Stanford University.
-The researchers found that when employees felt they were working with others on a task, they were more productive, more motivated, and had more determination to persevere despite challenges.
+The researchers found that when employees felt they were working with others on a task, they were more productive, motivated, and determined to persevere despite challenges.
 Work-induced tiredness also decreased, and employees showed much more interest in the challenges they were faced with.
-Another, more recent study showed that companies that promote collaborative working are five times more likely to be high-performing.
+Another more recent study showed that companies that promote collaborative working are five times more likely to be high-performing.

 As there is a solid case for incentivizing teamwork, managers should proactively encourage employee performance goals around collaboration.